Skip to main content

 The ServiceNow Connector requires the installation of a Windows Agent on the same system as the ServiceNow Connector.
 Either use an existing Windows Agent or complete the installation of the Windows Agent.

-ServiceNow Connector Installation
+ServiceNow Connector installation

-The ServiceNow connector can be installed on any Windows Server as long as there is an OpCon MSLSAM Agent installed on that Windows Server.
+The ServiceNow Connector can be installed on any Windows Server, as long as there is an OpCon MSLSAM Agent installed on that Windows Server.

-Copy the downloaded install file SMAServiceNowConnector-win.zip and extract it into a temp directory (c:\temp).
-Extract the information including sub-directories into the required directory.
+1. Copy the downloaded install file SMAServiceNowConnector-win.zip and extract it into a temp directory (c:\temp).

-Create logfiles
+Create the logfiles directory

-Create $SCHEDULE DATE-SNOW Global Property
+Create the $SCHEDULE DATE-SNOW global property

 Create the special $SCHEDULE DATE-SNOW global property that contains the schedule date in the yyyy-MM-dd format from the standard $SCHEDULE DATE property.
 Set the value to yyyy-MM-dd.

-ServiceNow Connector Configuration
+ServiceNow Connector configuration

 All user and password values placed in the configuration and template files must be encrypted using the EncryptValue.exe utility provided with the connector.

-EncryptValue Utility
+EncryptValue utility

-Supports a -v argument and displays the encrypted value
+The EncryptValue utility uses standard 64-bit encryption.
+It supports a -v argument and displays the encrypted value.

-On Windows, example on how to encrypt the value "abcdefg":
+On Windows, the following example shows how to encrypt the value abcdefg:

 EncryptValue.exe -v abcdefg